Every neighborhood deserves library access, even during renovations.

-The Leonard Library (81 Devoe St, Williamsburg) is about to close again — for up to 2 years.
-We're calling for a real pop-up library, not a book cart.
+The Leonard Library (81 Devoe St, Williamsburg) is about to close again for at least two years.
+We're calling for a replacement library space during renovations, like other neighborhoods have gotten.

 What's Happening

-The Leonard Library at 81 Devoe Street in Williamsburg just reopened in August 2025 after a 2.5-year Phase I closure for HVAC, roof, and historic ceiling restoration.
-Now Phase II is coming: ADA accessibility upgrades — elevator and accessible bathrooms.
+The Leonard Library at 81 Devoe Street in Williamsburg reopened in August 2025 after a 2.5-year Phase I closure for HVAC, roof, and historic ceiling restoration.
+Now Phase II is coming: ADA accessibility upgrades including a new elevator and accessible bathrooms.
 Construction is expected to run from Fall 2027 to Fall 2029.

 Meanwhile, the nearby Bushwick branch is closing June 5, 2026 for about two years.
-That means both North Brooklyn libraries could be closed at the same time — roughly Fall 2027 through mid-2028.
+Both North Brooklyn libraries could be closed at the same time, roughly Fall 2027 through mid-2028.

-When other Brooklyn libraries closed — Carroll Gardens, Red Hook, Fort Greene — they got real pop-up libraries: books, computers, WiFi, staff.
+When Carroll Gardens, Red Hook, and Fort Greene closed for renovations, they got real pop-up libraries with books, computers, WiFi, and staff.
 During Leonard's last closure, North Brooklyn mostly got a book cart called 'Nellie.'
 We're calling for better.

 Next CB1 Meeting